theshpio/infra/README.md

 ## Done

-- `terraform-actions/` - Configures trust relationship between GitHub Actions and AWS account.
-Must be deployed locally.
+- `terraform-actions/` - Run locally to Configure the trust between GitHub Actions and AWS account.
 - `terraform-infra/` - Deploys infrastructure on AWS cloud.
 It will become the base for infra templates.

 ### Next steps